ccornix/groundzero/README.md

 :wrench: Experimental feature under construction! :wrench:

 Perform this procedure if you performed a rootless Nix installation because the current user does not have permissions to create a store in `/nix/store`.
-It is assumed that `curl` is available.

-This procedure has been tested under Debian GNU/Linux 12.
+The procedure has been tested under Debian GNU/Linux 12.

 HM activation requires that all stable Nix commands are available (such as `nix-build` or `nix-instantiate`).
 Therefore, we enter a Nix shell that readily provides these and the desired version of Nix: